 Applicants should send a CV along with a covering letter (as one PDF document) that summarises their relevant experience, and in particular any scientific communication expertise, links to online activities or at least two pieces of original content created, current salary, and why they are enthusiastic about this opportunity.
 They should include the names and contact information of at least two references.

-Applications will be accepted until midnight of 31th December, 2022.
+Applications will be accepted until midnight on 24th September, 2023.